jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

 It is less confusing from a software design perspective to have all layers present and whether a business domain is present in a layer is optional.
 That makes it more obvious that there is an n-to-n relationship between layers and business domains.

 But the ordering in the namespace is arbitrary.
-It just helps us to ‘scramble’ the namespace parts wisely, so that it goes from one level of detail to the next.
+It just helps us to 'scramble' the namespace parts wisely, so that it goes from one level of detail to the next.